-Within ninety (90) days of the effective date of the decision, Rependent shall take the (CPSE) California Psychology Law and Ethics Examination [EPPP] [CPLEE] within ninety (90) days of the effective date of the decision.
-If respondent fails such examination, respondent shall immediately cease accepting new patients and, in accordance with professional standards, shall appropriately refer/terminate existing patients within thirty (30) days and shall not resume practice until the re-examination has been successfully passed, as evidenced by written notice to respondent from the Board or its designee.
-During this period of non-practice, The term of probation shall be tolled and will not commence again until the suspension is completed extended by the period of time during which respondent is ordered to cease practice.
+Respondent shall take the CPSE wWithin ninety (90) days of the effective date of the decision, Prespondent shall take and pass the (CPSE) California Psychology Law and Ethics Examination [EPPP] [CPLEE] within ninety (90) days of the effective date of the decision.
+If respondent fails to take or fails such examination, respondent shall immediately cease accepting new patients and, in accordance with professional standards, shall appropriately refer/terminate existing patients within thirty (30) days and shall not resume practice until the re-examination has been successfully passed, as evidenced by written notice to respondent from the Board or its designee.
+During this period of non-practice.
+The Board shall order respondent's license suspended until such time as respondent successfully passes the examination(s).
+The period of non-practice shall not apply to the reduction of the probationary term. term of probation shall be tolled and will not commence again until the suspension is completed extended by the period of time during which respondent is ordered to cease practice.
 It is respondent's responsibility to contact the Board in writing to make arrangements for such examination.
 Respondent shall pay the established examination fee(s).
 Reexamination after a failure must be consistent with 16 C.C.R. section 1388(f), and any applicable sections of the Business & Professions Code.